 Congratulations on your new little one, and welcome to parenthood!
 With a thousand new things to think about – and a lot less sleep than usual — planning for your financial future may seem daunting.
 But it doesn’t take much to get started down the right road.

 The clothes.
 The toys.
 The gear!
 Having a baby means a lot of new things will be coming your home.
-It also means a lot of your paycheck may be going out.
+It also means a lot of your paycheck may be going out to cover first year baby costs.
 According to the U.S. Department of Agriculture, most parents spend about $13,000 in the first year of their baby's life.
 So it's a good time to be even more mindful of how and where you spend your money.

 Another tip from parents who've been there: consider cloth diapers.
 The environmental benefits may have won you over already, but if you need some convincing, consider this boost to your budget: over 2 ½ years, disposables could run you about $2,500.
 With cloth diapers, you'll spend less than $450.
 Savings back to you: $2,000.